Student semester parking permits must be obtained by registering online. Follow the links and instructions to complete the registration process.

 Commuter Student Parking

-Students living at Nittany Pointe, Pennview Suites, or Wehnwood Court are not permitted to park in any campus lot 6:00 a.m.–5:00 p.m., Monday – Friday, unless they purchase a “Special Commuter Permit” each semester (available in limited quantities) or park at one of the designated meter spaces in the Ivy, Hawthorn, or Juniata Gap Lots.
-Students living at these locations who would like to park on campus after 5 p.m. must purchase a restricted commuter parking permit or park at one of the designated meter spaces.
+Students living at Nittany Pointe, Pennview Suites, or Wehnwood Court are not permitted to park in any campus lot, Monday–Friday, unless they purchase a Commuter Permit or park at one of the designated meter spaces in the Ivy, Hawthorn, or Juniata Gap Lots.

-Green Permits: Commuter students may park in the following lots: Cypress, Hawthorn, Ivy, Juniata Gap, and Science.
+Green Permits: Commuter students may park in the Cypress, Hawthorn, Ivy, Juniata Gap, and Science Lots.

 Downtown Student Parking